 "Yeah, I feel great," Harry assured Ron with a stifled yawn.
 Swinging his legs down off the hospital wing bed, he stretched his arms above his head, sighing in relief as his joints popped into place.
 Hermione stood nearby, her face pinched with concern.

 "I don't know, Harry," she murmured thoughtfully.
 "You've been here for nearly three days.
-Are you sure you're up to leaving?
+Are you sure you feel up to leaving?
 You don't think you should rest another night?"

 Harry shrugged slightly, grabbing the stack of clothes that Ron held out to him.
 "It's not that big a deal, Hermione," he continued speaking as he closed the curtain around the bed, pulling off the standard-issued pajamas and changing into his own clothes.
 "I wasn't really hurt, and Pomfrey already lectured me enough as is.
 Plus, Dumbledore came and talked to me about all this.
 He said that my lessons won't be so draining from now on, so there's no chance this will happen again."
 Emerging from behind the curtain, Harry could see from Hermione's expression that his reassurances had done nothing to appease her concern.

-"You're continuing your lessons?
-Even after what's happened?"
-Hermione questioned briskly, eyes wide.
+"You're continuing the lessons?
+After everything that's happened?"
+Hermione questioned briskly.
 Behind her, Ron also looked startled at Harry's statement.

 Hermione's face softened.
-"I understand Harry, I really do.
-Just promise you'll be more careful, alright?
+"I understand, Harry.
+I really do.
+Just promise me you'll be more careful, alright?
 Don't push yourself so hard again."

 "Yeah," Ron chimed it.
 "What Hermione said."
 A moment of silence followed this statement, before Ron grinned broadly.
 "Well, should we head out or what?
 We'll miss dinner, and I'm starving.
 Plus, you've got to be sick of the hospital wing by now."

 Harry smiled.
-"You've no idea," he agreed, following his friends out the door without hesitation.
+"Definitely," he agreed, following his friends out the door without hesitation.

 Harry cupped his hand against his cheek and let out a quiet sigh.
 Next to him, Ron slowly stirred their cauldron of Calming Draught.
 Stirred one hundred times exactly, counterclockwise, at a cautious pace, Snape had written on the blackboard.
-Face furrowed in concentration, Ron continued to stir carefully, keeping count under his breath.
+Face furrowed in concentration, Ron continued to stir carefully, tongue poking out his mouth as he kept count under his breath.

 "One hundred.
 Done," Ron breathed a sigh of relief, backing away from the now boiling cauldron and wiping his forehead.
 "Now what?"

 "Er," Harry replied, blinking down at his notes.
 "Add the beetle eyes."
-And with that, Harry's musings on his professor were forgotten as he once more engrossed himself in the lesson.
+And with that, Harry's thoughts about Snape were forgotten as he once more engrossed himself in the lesson.

 Reaching the Professor's desk, Harry swallowed against a lump in his throat as he set the vials down in the designated pile.
-He eyed the Professor cautiously for any sign of reaction; however, Snape continued writing furiously, head down, and didn't seem to even notice Harry.
+He eyed the Professor cautiously for any sign of reaction; however, Snape continued writing furiously, head down, and didn't seem to even notice Harry standing in front of him.
 Turning to return to his seat, Harry startled when a voice sounded behind him.

 "Stay after class, Mr. Potter," Snape breathed quietly.
-"There are things we must discuss."
+"There are matters we must discuss."

 Harry suppressed a shiver.
 "Yes Sir," he replied, before hurriedly making his way back to his seat.